Skip to main content Skip to navigation

 Principal Aims

-The end of year project challenges the students to bring all of that learning together, and to apply it to a significant design challenge requiring descriptive, analytical, critical and creative responses.
+This end of year project challenges the students to bring all that learning together, and to apply it to a significant design challenge requiring descriptive, analytical, critical and creative responses.

-This project is facing global challenges, focussing on systemic challenges relating to the Global Sustainability Goals, whilst using established and inventive methods.
-This gives the students opportunities to apply and reflect on knowledge and methods.
+This project is facing global challenges, focussing on systemic challenges relating to sustainable innovation goals, whilst using established and inventive methods.
+This gives the students opportunities to apply and reflect on their acquired knowledge and methods.
 They will do this iteratively, so that they have plenty of opportunities to identify gaps in capability and areas for improvement.

 Outline Syllabus